astronomer/astro-docs/enterprise/v0.23/06_manage-astronomer/06_upgrade-to-0-23.md

 If the upgrade was successful, you should be able to:

-* Log in to Astronomer at `astronomer.BASEDOMAIN`.
+* Log in to Astronomer at `https://app.BASEDOMAIN`.
 * See Workspaces and Airflow Deployments in the Astronomer UI.
 * Access the **Settings** tab for each of your Deployments in the Astronomer UI.
 * See metrics on the **Metrics** tab in the Astronomer UI.